Cinnamon/spoken-hpg-incident/README.md

 # SpokenHPG: A Dataset for AI-Enhanced Near-Miss High-Pressure Gas Incident Reporting

-This dataset is an extension of HPGIncident dataset from [Inoue et al., 2023](https://github.com/Cinnamon/incident-ai-dataset).
+This dataset is an extension of the HPGIncident dataset from [Inoue et al., 2023](https://github.com/Cinnamon/incident-ai-dataset).
 It contains data for three tasks, including Automatic Speech Recognition (ASR), Named Entity Recognition (NER), and Cause-Effect Extraction (CE).
-The dataset leverage a use case in the gas industry, in which AI systems can assist onsite and offsite workers in making near-miss incident reports effectively.
-A demontration can be found on [our prototype](https://bit.ly/incident-ai-demo), which is only operated in 9AM-5PM due to cost efficience.
+The dataset leverages a use case in the gas industry in which AI systems can assist onsite and offsite workers in making near-miss incident reports effectively.
+A demonstration can be found in [our prototype](https://bit.ly/incident-ai-demo), which is only operated from 9 AM to 5 PM due to cost efficiency.

 ## Data structure